nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_problems.md

   </tr>
 </table>

-A reference to the resource containing the clinical item that has been escalated to a problem.
+A reference to the resource containing the clinical item that has been escalated to create the problem.

+References may be created to MedicationRequest, AllergyIntolerance, Immunization, Observation - Uncategorised.

 ### extension[relatedProblemHeader] ###